shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab05_Work_Order_Management.md

 ## Exercise 2 – Create and process work orders

-In this exercise you will create work orders, schedule the work orders, and complete the work orders.
+In this exercise, you will create work orders, schedule the work orders, and complete the work orders.

 ### Task 1 - Create a new work order using an incident type